All posts

 Ethereum's moat is security and composability — not speed.
 If you need maximum decentralization and deepest liquidity, Ethereum (plus its L2s) remains the default.
 If you need raw throughput for trading or gaming, Solana and Sui are legitimate alternatives.

-For guides on moving ETH to the most active competing chains, see bridge ETH to Solana and bridge ETH to BNB Chain.
+For guides on moving ETH to the most active competing chains see bridge ETH to BNB Chain.

 • Gas is no longer a barrier.
 EIP-4844 made L2 transactions cost $0.001–$0.05.
 If you stopped using Ethereum in 2022–2023 because of fees, 2026 is a different network.